Lust in Space

 Lust in Space is the eleventh studio album by Gwar.
 It was released on August 18, 2009.
 It is their first album since returning to their old label Metal Blade Records.
 The album also saw the return of their former bassist Casey Orr, even though he would later part ways with the band yet again.
 Lust in Space debuted at #96 on the Billboard top 200 Charts and according to Blabbermouth it was Gwar's highest position reached for the debut of an album.

-The cover is an homage/parody of the Kiss album Love Gun.
+The cover is a parody/homage of the Kiss album Love Gun.